HassanRazaGit/Shopify-Front-End-challenge-for-testing/README.md

 - CSS is modularized for each component to allow for efficient loading.
 - JavaScript is kept minimal and specific to each section where possible.

-## Known Issues or TODOs

-- [List any known issues or upcoming tasks]

-## Contributing

-[Specify any guidelines for contributing to the project]

-## License

-[Specify the license under which this theme is released]

----
+--

-For any questions or concerns, please contact [Your Contact Information].
+For any questions or concerns, please contact [ihassanraza5055@gmail.com].